qurat-azim/contraceptive_methods_analysis/README.md

 ## Dataset

-The dataset used in this project is a subset of the 1987 National Indonesia Contraceptive Prevalence Survey, obtained from the UCI Machine Learning Repository.
+The [dataset](https://archive.ics.uci.edu/ml/datasets/Contraceptive+Method+Choice) used in this project is a subset of the 1987 National Indonesia Contraceptive Prevalence Survey, obtained from the [UCI Machine Learning repository](https://archive.ics.uci.edu/ml/index.php).
 The data consists of personal and socio-economic attributes of married women who were either not pregnant or do not know if they were at the time of interview, and the contraceptive method they are currently using.

 ## Dependencies